Research Experiences for Undergraduates (REU)

 Application information

-Applications for Haystack’s REU 2025 summer internship program will be made available the week of Thanksgiving 2024 (11/25–11/29).
-The program extends from early June to mid August each year.
+Applications for Haystack’s REU 2025 summer internship program are available at this link.
+This year, the program extends from June 2, 2025, through August 9, 2025.
 People from groups under-represented in STEM fields are encouraged to apply.
 Undergraduate students eligible for this program must not have graduated prior to the start of the summer internship in June.

 The Haystack application process requires the following submissions: